Get Started

 No single AI model is right all the time.
 Different models have different blind spots, different training data, and different tendencies.
 So we don't rely on just one.
 Your case is analyzed by several leading frontier models in parallel, each reasoning independently.

-We then compare their outputs, measure agreement, and surface the verdict with the highest cross-model confidence.
-When the models disagree, we tell you — because uncertainty is itself a critical piece of information.
+We then compare their outputs, measure agreement, and surface the report with the highest cross-model confidence.
+When the models disagree, we tell you - because uncertainty is itself a critical piece of information.

 Why This Matters for Your Decision